WCST (AM)

-WCST (1010 kHz) is a commercial news/talk–sports radio formatted broadcast AM radio station licensed to Berkeley Springs, West Virginia, serving Berkeley Springs and Morgan County, West Virginia.
+WCST (1010 kHz) is a commercial talk and sports radio formatted broadcast AM radio station licensed to Berkeley Springs, West Virginia, serving Berkeley Springs and Morgan County, West Virginia.
 WCST is owned by John and David Raese's WVRC Media, through licensee West Virginia Radio Corporation of the Alleghenies.
 WCST simulcasts Martinsburg, West Virginia-based sister-station WEPM.

 History

 WCST signed on the air on September 7, 1958.
 WCST started with Dale Brooks, Tom Butcher, Kenny Robertson and Gary Daniels.
 They offered local programming, advertising and rock n' roll music.
 The call letters of the station were a tribute to Charles S. Trump, a major force behind getting the station on the air.

 WCST adopted FM in 1965, and changed its genre to country music with the frequency 93.5.
 It was sold in the 1980s to Sam and Mary Lou Trump and later to Emmett Capper in 1995.

 For many years WCST played country music, 23 hours a day; why they went off the air for just one hour remains a mystery.
 AM1010 was reported to be dark several times, but is just a tough catch even within town limits due to a bad tower location and tower ground system.

 In the summer of 2006, Berkeley Springs High School games and other local programming, which were heard on sister station WDHC, were moved to WCST when WDHC moved to 92.9.

 Also in 2006, WCST and WDHC finally made a presence on the internet of sorts, with a MySpace Group operated by employees of the station.
 Currently, WCST and WXDC (formerly WDHC) each have an active Facebook page.

 In March 2014, WCST changed its format from news/talk to country, with the branding "Cat Country 1010AM WCST".

 In January 2017, WCST was sold with sister station WDHC (now WXDC) to Metro Radio of Fairfax, Virginia, who owns WTNT in the Washington D.C. radio market.
 The sale was consummated on March 1, at a price of $365,000.

 In May, WCST began simulcasting the classic hits format of WXDC, which flipped to oldies at the beginning of 2018.

 WCST was granted a construction permit for FM translator W228DU on January 11, 2018.
 The translator rebroadcasts WCST on 93.5 FM from the WXDC/WCST transmitter site east of Berkeley Springs.